 Both options for detailed models provide the same FenestraPro features, but the BIM model will be read differently depending on what information is present in Revit.
 There may also be a different number of Façades and Surfaces when the Building Elements option and the Spatial Elements option are compared since Surfaces are defined differently in each method.

 Note: It is important that the building enclosure is complete for both Detailed options.
 Major gaps in geometry will create issues where floors, walls and roofs do not meet fully.
+If the building has scaling issues (eg. it has been imported or created for schematic studies but dimensions are unusually small) Building Elements may have issues identifying all the elements.

 There is a setting in the Settings Tool for adjusting the tolerance between geometry that is in close proximity eg. Structural columns close to Windows.
 By adjusting this slider, you may find that the results improve (if current results exclude some glazing elements).